 Welcome to North Kalimantan 's Jungle

-The province of North Kalimantan is the youngest province of Kalimantan, was declared par 25 October 2012.
-North Kalimantan Province has the largest protected Jungle area in South East Asia, with it's 2 million Hectares of diverse Jungle land, it gives the best opportunity for those who are flora and fauna lovers.
+The province of North Kalimantan is the youngest province of Kalimantan, was declared in 2012.
+North Kalimantan Province has the largest protected Jungle area in South East Asia, with it's 2 million Hectares of diverse Jungle land, it gives the best opportunity for tourist who are flora and fauna lovers.
 The Rain Forest of North Kalimantan from Mangrove to peat swamp forest, lowland to montane forest in the Sembakung Reserve Park with limestone Forest crops.
 The Kayan Mentarang Park, which is also part of the Heart Of Borneo contains heath to highland forest, with pristine cloud rain forest in the highland plateau, with 130 species of herbs, 25 species of seed-plants, 160 species of wild orchids, pitcher plants, raflessia flowers, Dipterocarpus trees, valuable ebony, and more then half of the world species of hard wood including the ironwood tree species are all common.

-The Fauna of North Kalimantan is the most diverse of whole Borneo Island, with clouded leopards, flat-headed cat, sun bears, Bornean Gibbon, estuarine crocodile, orang-utan, rhinoceroses, the Pygmy Elephant, Asian Elephant, Bornean Treeshrew Tupaia, Macaque, proboscis Monkeys, fresh water dolphins, and many bird species as storm stork, Borneon Peacock pheasant, eagels, and hornbills.
+The Fauna of North Kalimantan is the most diverse of whole Borneo Island, with clouded leopards, flat-headed cat, sun bears, Bornean Gibbon, estuarine crocodile, orangutan, rhinoceroses, the Pygmy Elephant, Asian Elephant, Bornean Treeshrew Tupaia, Macaque, proboscis Monkeys, fresh water dolphins, and many bird species as storm stork, Borneon Peacock pheasant, eagels, and hornbills.

 Reach the Dayak Tribes